aydinmillioglu/P.I.-Works-Applications/README.md

 # P.I.-Works-Applications
 ## Explanation
 This is a user interface specification document for the user management screen for PI Works job application.
+The Screen has two purposes.
+First one is add new user data to database and second one is sorting and observing the user list from data base.

 ![User Management Screen](/PIWorks.png)